Faces in the Dark: Critical

 The Radio Times wrote "this tale of blindness and rage should have been a real nail-biter.
 Sadly, ex-documentary director David Eady simply doesn't have the thriller instinct and throws away countless opportunities to make the tension unbearable."

-However, TV Guide wrote that "The film has some pot-holes, but the chilling climax is smooth as glass"; and Allmovie noted "Although there may be a few minor gaps here and there in the storyline, Faces in the Dark is a suspenseful drama."
+TV Guide wrote that "The film has some pot-holes, but the chilling climax is smooth as glass.

+Allmovie noted "Although there may be a few minor gaps here and there in the storyline, Faces in the Dark is a suspenseful drama."